 Left my neighborhood theater in Palm Desert, California, in tears today.
 There were just 5 other people at the first showing at 10:15 AM.
 But this was not the reason.

 First, I am a big fan of the Creature From “The Black Lagoon” 1950s films.
 I always thought it was a love story of the Creature and the girl.
-The girls in the movie felt his humanity, though at times they would scream.
+The girls in the movie felt his humanity, though sometimes they would scream.

 Even Marilyn Monroe says in “The Seven Year Itch” film that she felt sorry for the Creature.
-Wasn't Marilyn saying, "Oh, that poor Creature, he just wants to be loved, when she and Tom Ewell, walk out of the movie theater in New York City?
+Wasn’t Marilyn saying, “Oh, that poor Creature, he just wants to be loved, when she and Tom Ewell walked out of the movie theater in New York City?
 Those Black Lagoon films are favorites of mine.

 Your film was magnificent, and I am very selective in attending movies, as I do not often go, like I did in Los Angeles, Ca.

-After the credits, I immediately phoned my good friend, Jose Alberto Hermosillo, who is a great writer and film critic, to tell him of my enjoyment and where could I write and pass this on.
+After the credits, I immediately phoned my good friend, Jose Alberto Hermosillo, a great writer and film critic, to tell him of my enjoyment and where I could write and pass this on.

-How I wish I could sit and talk about how you came up with this.
-It is so me.
+I wish I could sit and talk about how you came up with this.
+It is some.

-Another tidbit, one of my close friends, teaches sign language out here where I reside.
-I told him about your film that it’s a must-see.
+Another tidbit is that one of my close friends teaches sign language here, where I reside.
+I told him about your film and that it’s a must-see.
 Thank you, thank you.Eve Holmes

 EDITOR: Jose Alberto Hermosillo.